axismaps/axis-jekyll/_guides/map-interaction.md

 3. Information retrieval: getting _more information_ than what the map shows
 4. Data manipulation: changing _what_ the map and supporting elements are showing

+That's an approximate categorization based on our experience.
+Your mileage may vary.
+Besides our experiences, the recommendations in this article draw heavily from [Robin Tolochko's master's thesis research on interactive web map design](http://tolomaps.github.io/assets/Tolochko_Thesis.pdf), from which she developed some implementtion guidelines.

 ### Map navigation

 For the most part, map navigation means panning and zooming by direct manipulation.
 A handful of methods are common and expected by users; if a map is going to support panning and zooming at all, it should support these methods as much as possible—and avoid unconventional and confusing methods.
 (Looking at you, maps that use scroll wheel to pan.)